tgarciai/minimal-golang-seed/README.md

 # minimal-goland-seed
-Seed to estart golang server with:
+Seed to start golang server with:
 - gin
 - logrus
 - prometheus